myroslav/wishbone/docs/components/index.rst

 ``component type``, ``category`` and ``name`` further categorize the the components into logical groupings.

-Each component has an `entrypoint`_ so it can be referred to from a bootstrap file.
+Each component has an `entrypoint`_ so it can be referred to from a bootstrap file or referred to using :py:func:`wishbone.componentmanager.ComponentManager.getComponentByName`.
 The default Wishbone entrypoints are defined in its setup.py file.
 A component entrypoint is the same as the component name.

 An overview of available components can be viewed by using the ``list`` command: